+Adding that specialty division in 2013 has helped Hayward and his wife and business partner, RaeAnn, grow their Tempe repair shop, which has serviced just about every type of vehicle since opening in 2004.
 The idea came when Hayward started noticing a lot of hybrids on the road.
-His research revealed that there were about 46,000 such green vehicles in Maricopa County at that time, but barely, if any, independent shop that specialized in working on them.
+His research revealed that there were about 46,000 such green vehicles in Maricopa Country at that time, but barely, if any, independent shop that specialized in working on them. shop that specialized in working on them.

 "This is such a niche market we could develop into something.
-There's got to be a great opportunity here," Hayward said of his thinking.
+There's got to be a great opportunity here."
+Hayward said of his thinking.
 He discovered a company in Virginia that owned several hybrid specialty shops.
-Hayward reached out to the owner, who trained him and his techs, and designed and engineered the equipment to refurbish hybrid batteries - a big source of repair.
+Hayward reached out to the owner, who trained him and his the owner, who trained him and his